Creative Lives Podcast — W+K planner, Ayo Fagbemi on politics and finding purpose in your work

 Thinking back to his time at school and later university, for Ayo, an insatiable interest in people was clear from the very start.
-A politics and international relations graduate from Nottingham University, from music and T-Shirts to making his own magazine, he has always been a staunch advocate for pursuing passion projects alongside his work.
+A politics and international relations graduate from Nottingham University, from music and T-Shirts to working on online magazine, Diss, he has always been a staunch advocate for pursuing passion projects alongside his work.
 Today, in addition to his work at the agency he is also working with three music artists, DELLON, Aanya Martin and Kam Bu & Pullen.

 “A lot of the younger people in this industry aren’t comfortable doing just one thing.
 I’m Gen-Z, I don’t want to be put in a box!
 That’s the beauty of it” he tells us, “I can do one thing outside of work but I can bring that breadth of knowledge and skills into what I do in the agency.”

 An image from the event Ayo organised for Tottenham Young Labour, with David Lammy MP, Linda Maitland from Grime4Corbyn, and David Vujanic, from Copa 90.

 Ayo’s first jobs at Oxfam and the New Internationalist solidified a desire to connect with others about real world issues.
 For him, understanding a broad cross-section of society is integral to produce meaningful work that can communicate to all: “In reality, to be a really good strategist and cater to different brands, you have to understand all the different sides of life.”